Kalidás Barreto

-Luís Maria Kalidás da Costa Barreto GOL (16 October 1932 – 30 October 2020) was a Portuguese accountant and unionist.
-Barreto was one of the founders of Portuguese trades union confederation, the CGTP, some five decades earlier, and died on 30 October 2020 in Castanheira de Pera, fourteen days after his 88th birthday.
+Luís Maria Kalidás da Costa Barreto GOL (16 October 1932 – 30 October 2020) was a Portuguese accountant and trade unionist.
+He was one of the founders of Portuguese trades union confederation, the CGTP, some five decades earlier, and died on 30 October 2020 in Castanheira de Pera, fourteen days after his 88th birthday.

-Biography
+Personal life

-Kalidás Barreto was born on 16 October 1932, in Montemor-o-Novo, Évora district.
+Luís Maria Kalidás da Costa Barreto was born on 16 October 1932, in Montemor-o-Novo, Évora district.
 Montemor-o-Novo, distrito de Évora.

 The son of the Goan intellectual Adeodato Barreto, his third name was a reference to Kalidasa, a renowned classical Sanskrit poet and playwright.

 Education

 He underwent the Complementary Accounting and Commerce Course in Coimbra, and settled in Castanheira de Pera.
 He worked as a commercial director in several companies in that region, namely in the textile industry.

 Political participation

 He began his political participation early.
 He participated in initiatives to oppose the then long-term dictatorship of António Salazar and Marcelo Caetano, as a member of the support committee for the candidacy of General Humberto Delgado to the Presidency of the Republic of Portugal, in 1958.
 He also organized the Democratic Opposition in Castanheira de Pera, in 1969.

 After the Portuguese Revolution of Carnations of 25 April 1974 he became a member of the Administrative Commission of the Municipality of Castanheira de Pera and first elected president of the Municipal Assembly of Castanheira de Pera, in 1976.